tj8000/ECE-697-Project/README.md

 # 1. Purpose of Codebase

 The purpose of this codebase is to provide a copy of the code used throughout this capstone project.
 This codebase can also be used as a guide for anyone who wants to run this code on their local machine.
 A sample dataset of 500 samples has been included in this codebase to run with the code.
-All train/test datasets used throughout this project have not been included in this codebase repository.
+All train/test datasets used throughout this project have not been included in this codebase repository but can be found on the supplemental material google drive (https://drive.google.com/drive/folders/1hfz-N2XZDlBGXl0WxZ7MMmnPKSLsDvyb?usp=sharing).

 # 2. Project Abstract